e-n-f/piano-diary/README.md

 So that's 311 songs in July!

 And way more Beatles songs than I've played in ages.
 Not all great by any means, but I can read rock rhythms and I can sort of play in E.

+## 2019-08-01

+Strange Interlude was back on top of the stack and took 4:14 to play, so I think it's fair to say that my tempos have converged.
+It is a strange song, true to its title.